How to Remove Yellow Underarm Stains From a White Shirt

 Visiting a Professional Cleaner

 When your stain resists your best home-based efforts or your yellowed white shirt is constructed of a delicate material, turn to professionals such as the community-driven team at Classic Drycleaners in one of our eight great locations in Harrisburg, Mechanicsburg, Carlisle, Etters, Lemoyne, and Enola.
-Or try DIY at one of our full-service attended laundromats!
+Or try DIY at one of our attended laundromats!

 Removing a few yellow armpit stains may take time, but it can be worth the fuss.
-Why buy all new white dress shirts just because you don’t know how you get yellow armpit stains out of white dress shirts?
+Why buy all-new white dress shirts just because you don’t know how you get yellow armpit stains out of white dress shirts?
 Try everything you can to hold onto your favorite items, including bringing them to a place dedicated to foiling life’s little messes and stains such as Classic Drycleaners.

 Tags: ,